-While having a drink or two occasionally while taking Lamictal isn’t likely to cause harm, alcohol can worsen some side effects such as difficulty sleeping, dizziness, and more.
-It can also slow your reaction time.
+Having an occasional drink while taking Lamictal isn’t likely to cause harm.
+However, alcohol may worsen some of the drug’s side effects and slow down your reaction time.

 If you take Lamictal (lamotrigine) to treat bipolar disorder, you may be wondering if it’s safe to drink alcohol while you take this medication.
 It’s important to know about possible alcohol interactions with Lamictal.